jarcode-foss/glava/CONTRIBUTING.md

 (c-set-offset 'case-label '+)
 ```

+## Lua

+If you are contributing to `glava-config`, we use a style close to standard Lua with some emphasis on compat table definitions and readability

+* If an opening brace has no tokens preceding it on the same line, take the first entry in the table and place it on the same line following the brace
+* If there are multiple closing braces, combine them onto the same line
+* Always have exactly one space between braces and other tokens, but zero for brackets and parenthesis
+* Use two-space indentation with no tabs

 ## Shaders

 If you author and maintain your own shader module for GLava, you are free to use your preferred code style.
 Otherwise, shaders follow the same style as GLava's C sources.